Fastest Ways to Earn College Credit

 Schools usually rely on independent bodies like the American Council on Education (ACE) to evaluate these credentials for credit, assessing their educational worth.
 However, you should check with your academic institution to make sure the courses you take in your program count towards a four-year degree.

 7. Military Experience

 Each school has the authority to decide the number of credits they're willing to accept, but over 2,300 schools accept credits based on the JST.
 Some military-friendly colleges offer even more benefits to service members and their families, so make sure to check their website for what veteran services they offer.

 Did you know that you can earn college credit while gaining on-the-job experience and building your professional network?
-At some colleges, you can get credit for internships and volunteer work are a great way to earn credit outside the traditional classroom and boost your resume at the same time.
+At some colleges, you can get credit for internships and volunteer work, so you can earn credit outside the traditional classroom and boost your resume at the same time.